To request the latest copy of our full preparedness plan, please email firstname.lastname@example.org

 Foundation Technologies has implemented leave policies that promote workers staying at home when they are sick, when household members are sick, or when required by a health care provider to isolate or quarantine themselves or a member of their household.
-If any staff is required to stay at home, but not symptomatic, their work can continue remotely.
+If any staff is required to stay at home, but not symptomatic, their work can continue remotely were applicable.
 For any staff who cannot complete their work activities due to COVID-19 or quarantine requirements, no deductions from standard Paid Time Off hours shall occur, and staff are paid per FFCRA requirements, for the health and safety of our community.
-Accommodations for workers with underlying medical conditions or who have household members with underlying health conditions have been implemented.
-Staff who self-identify as at risk are not required to leave their home and risk any exposure to themselves or their families.
+Accommodations for workers with underlying medical conditions or who self-identify as high-risk, or who have household members with underlying health conditions have been implemented wherever possible.

 Foundation Technologies has also implemented a policy for informing workers if they have been exposed to a person with COVID-19 at their workplace and requiring them to quarantine for the required amount of time.
 If any staff has been directly exposed to a known case of COVID-19, they are required to self-quarantine for no less than 14-days.